Duvie728/Duvie728/README.md

 - 👋 Hi, I’m @Duvie728
-- 👀 I’m interested in backend programming
+- 👀 I’m interested in PROGRAMMING
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on programming projects
 - 📫 How to reach me ...